xfbs-blog/tracing-linux-macos/tracing-linux-macos.md

 }
 ```

-Once again we can add a target to the `Makefile` for this, but this time we’ll need to tell it to link [`zlib`](http://zlib.net) in when compiling.
+Once again we need to add a target to the `Makefile` for this:

 ###### File Makefile, lines 2–3:

 ```makefile
 all: pass
 ```

+This time, however, we can’t rely on the default built options, since this program needs to be linked with `zlib` so that it has access to the `uncompress` function.
+That is easily accomplished by adding the necessary flag to the LDFLAGS for `pass`, and spcifying how `make` should build it.

 ###### File Makefile, lines 4–7: